wp-plugins/wp-songbook/readme.txt

 = 1.2.1 =
 - Fixed readme.txt to give relevant informations about this plugin
-- If theres any file to display (and not blocked by any private rule), is displayed.
+- If theres any file to display (and not blocked by any private rule), is displayed
 - Removed Fancybox for license troubles

 = 1.2 =